-The study reported a linear relationship between the number of vaccine doses administered at one time and the rate of hospitalization and death; moreover, the younger the infant at the time of vaccination, the higher was the rate of hospitalization and death.
+The study reported a linear relationship between the number of vaccine doses administered at one time and the rate of hospitalization and death; moreover, the younger the infant at the time of vaccination, the higher the rate of hospitalization and the increased risk of death.

 The hospitalization rate increased from 11% for two vaccine doses to 23.5% for eight doses (r2= 0.91).
-In comparison, the case fatality rate increased significantly from 3.6% for those receiving from 1-4 treatments to 5.4 % for those receiving from 5-8 doses.
+The case fatality rate increased significantly from 3.6% for those receiving 1-4 treatments to 5.4 % for those receiving 5-8 booster doses alone.

 More Studies Needed

-The researchers conclude the study stating that assessing the long-term effects of the vaccination schedule on morbidity and mortality has been limited.
+The researchers conclude the study by stating that assessing the long-term effects of the vaccination and immunization schedule on morbidity and mortality has been limited.